 Chloe is looking forward to starting her new journey at LDE UTC.

-From Toronto, Canada, Jade completed her undergraduate degree in Design and Production for Theatre and Film at the University of British Columbia.
-Here she gained multidisciplinary experience in 3D design and grew her practice as an illustrator.
+Jade completed her undergraduate degree in Design and Production for Theatre and Film at the University of British Columbia in Vancouver.
+In Vancouver and in her home city of Toronto, Canada, Jade gained multidisciplinary experience in 3D design and grew her practice as an illustrator.

 Since graduating from UAL: LCC Charlie has worked in a myriad of creative posts and picked up a range of skills that he brings into the classroom.
 From printing textile for Vivienne Westwood to working on award winning animation for Channel 4, he maintains a hunger to learn new skills.
 It was through running printing workshops that Charlie realised that he wanted to teach and after training in schools in Brent, West London, he is excited about the opportunity to work in his home borough of Newham.